seL4/docs/processes/code-review.md

     - ready to merge.
 - Explain any context:
     - is it part of a greater set of changes?
-    - are any concurrent PRs (in other repositorites) dependant on this PR?
+    - are any concurrent PRs (in other repositories) dependent on this PR?
 - State what testing has been performed:
     - Run sel4test and for which platforms.